 Gold-plated jewellery has become extremely popular in recent years, and it’s not hard to see why.
 Not only is it more affordable than solid gold pieces, but it also allows you to keep up with the latest trends without breaking the bank.
-However, determining whether your favourite necklace or bracelet is actually made of solid gold or just gold plated can be a tough task.
+However, determining whether your favourite necklace or bracelet or gold luxury watch is actually made of solid gold or just gold plated can be a tough task.

 It’s important to ensure that you take care of your 18K Gold Plated Necklaces carefully to maintain their value and quality over their lifetime.
 In this article, we’ll explore how to test for genuine gold and provide tips on how to clean and restore your beautiful pieces so they hold their worth for years to come.
 People love gold-plated necklaces because they look great and are inexpensive.
 Gold plating involves coating a base metal, such as silver or an alloy, with a thin layer of gold.